 Believe it or not, I can really say that social networking sites made the world smaller and countries even closer, in a positive way.
 You can meet friends from other continents and learn about their culture and food and their language.
 It’s fun.
 And now is the right time for me to share with you a travel experience story here in Cebu.

 Meet my friend, Jinyoung Chung.
-He is Korean who is currently working with the largest maker of mobile phones in South Korea.
+He is a Korean who is currently working with the largest maker of mobile phones in South Korea.
 I guess you all know what company that is.
 Well if you don’t, it’s Samsung Electronics.
 You can call him Bob (that’s his English name) and we first communicated on Twitter around November or December 2010.
 He was introduced to me by a friend from Indonesia (also on Twitter) and we exchanged tweets after that.

 I have been studying the Korean language since 2006 and I am so amazed by the Korean culture and food.
 So, making friends with a Korean is not bad after all.
-I thought it was difficult at first but weeks past, I can say we, Filipinos, somehow have similarities to Koreans.
+I thought it was difficult at first but weeks passed, I can say we, Filipinos, somehow have similarities to Koreans.
 Probably because being Asian is in our veins.

 Question and Answer: Travel Edition